Frequently Asked Questions - TCF DAP

 Once registered, you will take your TCF for DAP in an establishment (Institut français, Alliance française, Centre culturel français, university, etc.) that will be assigned to you by the French embassy.

 If you are in France, you will take your TCF for DAP directly at the university or school of architecture to which you submitted your application.
-These establishments will organise the TCF for DAP sessions between 6 and 21 February only.
-After this date, you will no longer be able to take the TCF for DAP for the 2015-2016 academic year.
-You are responsible for directly contacting (before 22 January 2015) the departments of the university or school of architecture that will provide you with a pedagogical registration form:
+These establishments will organise the TCF for DAP sessions between 7 and 22 February only.
+After this date, you will no longer be able to take the TCF for DAP for the 2019-2020 academic year.
+You are responsible for directly contacting (before 22 January 2019) the departments of the university or school of architecture that will provide you with a pedagogical registration form.

 There is no limit to the number of times you can apply for the TCF for DAP.
-However, you must wait two months (60 days) between the two sessions (TCF and/or TCF DAP and/or TCF Quebec and/or TCF ANF) to which you have applied.
+However, you must wait 30 days between the two sessions (TCF and/or TCF DAP and/or TCF Quebec and/or TCF ANF) to which you have applied.

-Applying to different test centres during this two-month interval is strictly prohibited.
+Applying to different test centres during this 30 days interval is strictly prohibited.
 Our departments reserve the right to cancel your registration if this rule is not observed.

 Normally, you must take the TCF for DAP at the centre you were assigned (by the French embassy if you are abroad; by a university or school of architecture if you are in France).
 The only possible exceptions are cases of force majeure such as illness, transport strikes or family emergency.
 Evidence must be provided if you were unable to take the TCF for DAP at your university or school of architecture for any of these reasons.